 In Power BI, each table in the data warehouse you connect is known as a dataset, and the analyses conducted on these datasets are known as reports.
 To create a report, use Power BI’s report editor, a visual interface for building and editing reports.

 The report editor guides you through several selections in the course of building a report: the visualization type, fields being used in the report, filters being applied, any formatting you wish to apply, and additional analytics you may wish to layer onto your report, such as trendlines or averages.
 You can explore all of the features related to analyzing and tracking data in the Power BI documentation.

 Once you've created a report, Power BI lets you share it with report "consumers" in your organization.

 From Amazon S3 CSV to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Amazon S3 CSV data in Power BI is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Amazon S3 CSV to Redshift, Amazon S3 CSV to BigQuery, Amazon S3 CSV to Azure SQL Data Warehouse, Amazon S3 CSV to PostgreSQL, Amazon S3 CSV to Panoply, and Amazon S3 CSV to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Amazon S3 CSV to Redshift, Amazon S3 CSV to BigQuery, Amazon S3 CSV to Azure Synapse Analytics, Amazon S3 CSV to PostgreSQL, Amazon S3 CSV to Panoply, and Amazon S3 CSV to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Amazon S3 CSV to Power BI automatically.
-With just a few clicks, Stitch starts extracting your Amazon S3 CSV data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.
+Products like Stitch were built to move data automatically, making it easy to integrate Amazon S3 CSV with Power BI.
+With just a few clicks, Stitch starts extracting your Amazon S3 CSV data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.